MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 To use query diagnostics, select the query that you want to analyze and then select the **Diagnose Step** button.
 This action creates a new group and two queries with the format `[Query Name] [Step Name] [Diagnostics Type] [Timestamp]`.

-Under **Queries**, ake a look at the diagnostic that reads "Aggregated" in the [Diagnostics Type] part and then take a closer look at the Data Source Query column in the table.
+Under **Queries**, take a look at the diagnostic that reads "Aggregated" in the [Diagnostics Type] part and then take a closer look at the Data Source Query column in the table.
 This column holds all the requests sent to the data source.

 ![Query diagnostics at the step level for the last step of the new query showing the requests sent to the data source in the Data Source Query column](images/me-query-folding-basics-query-diagnostics-aggregated-view.png)

 Reading the values in that column, you can see that the native query sent to the server to retrieve the information.
 You can right-click to drill down to a specific value.
-If you look at the specific cell value in row 21 in the previous image, you'll note that it is the same native query you can see in the **View Native Query** for the **Filtered Rows1** step.
+If you look at the specific cell value in row 21 in the previous image, you'll note it's the same native query you can see in the **View Native Query** for the **Filtered Rows1** step.

 ![Value found inside the query for the aggregated query diagnostics which holds the SQL statement sent to the SQL Server](images/me-query-folding-basics-query-diagnostics-aggregated-view-drill-down.png)

-This means that your query will send that native query to the Microsoft SQL Server and perform the rest of the transformations locally.
+This means that your query will send that native query to the Microsoft SQL Server and do the rest of the transformations locally.
 This is what it means to have a query that can partially fold.

 >[!NOTE]
 > We recommend that you read [Understanding folding with Query Diagnostics](querydiagnosticsfolding.md) to get the most out of the Query Diagnostics tools and learn how to verify query folding.